Kubernetes DNS Service Discovery limitations

 spec.ports[2].name: Duplicate value: "kerberos"

 Well, that’s a shame.
-Kerberos does not admit this important use case.
+Kubernetes does not support this important use case.

 Endpoints do not have the limitation §